SvrT31/Project_MIRA/README.md

 This repository contains the code used in the development and training of Dreadnought Robotic's ' "Mira" AUV.
 This robot secured 2nd rank among 13 international teams at TAC Norway 2024.

-## Working Video of the AUV:
+## Working Videos of the AUV:
 1) Recording from the Top of the swimming pool at TAC Norway 2024 -

 https://github.com/user-attachments/assets/b7fa46eb-da0d-4e83-b95d-ef5d0851824a

-3) Recording from the Front of the swimming pool at TAC Norway 2024 -
+2) Recording from the Front of the swimming pool at TAC Norway 2024 -

 https://github.com/user-attachments/assets/fc82b694-6c74-4392-aa42-76a5f0b7ede9

-4) Winning announcement video -
+### Winning announcement video -

 https://github.com/user-attachments/assets/79d9bfad-fb6a-4eff-8472-575cdad46a14